asprasad/treebeard/README.md

         cd <treebeard_home>/build/bin
         ./treebeard
         ```
 4. **[Performance Tests]** To run the comparison with XGBoost and Treelite, run the following commands.
+This will print a table in CSV format to stdout containing the per sample inference times (in seconds) for Treebeard, XGBoost and Treelite and the speedup of Treebeard relative to XGBoost and Treelite.
     ```bash
     cd <treebeard_home>/test/python
     python treebeard_serial_benchmarks.py